Evaluates2/Gatsby-Starter-TypeScript-Redux-TDD-BDD/README.md

   - [ ] Continuous integration & continuous deploy setup with Travis CI.

-# The Imlementation Details Is The Hardest Part!

 # Usage
 You can scaffold out a fresh new gatsby project use this template with the gatsby `new` command:
 ```